 There’s no denying that running, growing and scaling a business will require capital in the long-run.
 However, there are a few tips and tricks you can leverage, and endeavours you can embark on to start your dream business.
 It simply requires the right mindset, a clear personal purpose and business vision, and leveraging your entrepreneurial spirit to put yourself out there and ask for the necessary support.
 So, the question is, how can you start a business without using your own money?
 Here are four practical exercises you could consider.

-How to start a business with no money:
+How to start a business with no money?

-1. Define a Personal Purpose and Business Vision
+1. Define a personal purpose and business vision

-Successful entrepreneurs are goal-driven and have a clear understanding as to both their personal purpose and their business vision – usually, one and the same in the entrepreneurial world.
+Successful entrepreneurs possess certain entrepreneurship characteristics; they are goal-driven and have a clear understanding as to both their personal purpose and their business vision – usually, one and the same in the entrepreneurial world.
 They know where they’re headed and what the end result could look like – and they keep that in mind whilst making decisions or pursuing various opportunities.
 However, when your personal purpose and business vision are unclear, it could certainly hinder you from determining where and when to start with what and how – not to mention the lack of capital clarity that ensues.
 Without a clear sense of direction and adequate planning, it’s nearly impossible to determine where your business will spend and make money, let alone where you’re able to save money.

 Learn How to Start a Business